martingu11/qgis_plugin_tools/docs/transifex_translate.md

 **Note**: If you have issues with pushing to Transifex, verify the organization name by logging in to transifex.com, open your organization and check the URL.
 I created an organization called test but the actual name is test-1245!

-Next, verify the repository value in metadata.txt points to your GitHub repository.
+Finally, verify the repository value in metadata.txt points to your GitHub repository.
 Also check the homepage and tracker values here.

 ## Pushing and pulling